awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-ec2-aliases.md

 **Solution**: This message can indicate the following:
 + You haven't been granted the IAM permission for the `ec2:DescribeImages` API action, or you lack permission to access the specific image referenced in the parameter\.
 Contact an IAM user with administrator permissions in your organization to request the necessary permissions\.
 + The AMI ID you entered as a parameter value is not valid\.
-Make sure you are entering the ID of an AMI that is available in the current AWS Region you are working in\.
+Make sure you are entering the ID of an AMI that is available in the current AWS Region and account you are working in\.

 ### New `aws:ec2:image` parameter isn't available<a name="ps-ec2-aliases-2"></a>